How to Copy Google Pixel Music to an iPhone

 Apple unveils its latest version of the iPhone every year and many old iPhone users can't wait to upgrade to a new version.
-Some iPhone users might lose faith in the flagship iPhone and want to switch to an Android phone like Samsung Galaxy & Note series, Sony or LG.
+Some iPhone users might lose faith in the flagship iPhone and want to switch to an Android phone like Samsung Galaxy & Note series.
 However, those iPhone to Android switchers may have some worries, like "will I be stumped by a different user interface?" or "how can I transfer my data from iPhone to Android?", something like that.

 Fortunately, it isn't difficult to transfer tracks between Samsung and iPhone any more.
 What we're going to use today are two neat and efficient tools to accomplish the tasks.

 Part 1: How to Use Phone Transfer to Migrate Music